TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/examples/sdfm_examples.md

 ## Shadow Mode Based Normal Current Sampling in SDFM
 Shadow mode based normal current provides an alternative method for Normal Current (NC) sampling in SDFM, eliminating dependencies on IEP counter-based timing.
 This mode utilizes the Over Current mechanism for Normal Current sampling.

 All SDK SDFM examples, by default, use the IEP CMP event based normal current.
-This approach may not be reliable in certain situations
+This approach may not be reliable in certain situations:
 - When the SD clock is unstable with jitter and variations
 - When the IEP gets reset during normal current sampling